Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

    (unless you write explicit code that handles your parent object changing by reparenting JS wrappers, as nodes do).
-The idea is that walking the `GetParentObject` chain will eventually get you to a Window, so that every WebIDL object is associated with a particular Window.
+The idea is that walking the `GetParentObject` chain will eventually get you to a Window, so that every Web IDL object is associated with a particular Window.
    For example, `nsINode::GetParentObject` returns the node's owner document.
 The return type of `GetParentObject` doesn't matter other